-Salesforce is an American company which specializes in Software-as-a-Service.
+Salesforce is an American company that specializes in Software-as-a-Service.
 It was formed in 1999 by Marc Benioff and other shenanigans.
 They together formed a cloud computing company headquartered in San Francisco, California.

 It has the largest market share of around 18% across the world.
-This market share has made Salesforce the world’s No. 1 CRM software in today’s date.
+This market share has made Salesforce the world’s No. 1 CRM software today.
+Currently, it has a market capitalization of $45 billion.

 It has the largest market share of around 18% across the world.
-This market share has made Salesforce the world’s No. 1 CRM software in today’s date.
+This market share has made Salesforce the world’s No. 1 CRM software today.
+Currently, it has a market capitalization of $45 billion.

 SAP CRM is a product of SAP SE Technologies.
-It has Enterprise Resource Planning level system which caters to midsize and large businesses.
+It has an Enterprise Resource Planning level system that caters to midsize and large businesses.
 SAP SE is headquartered in Walldorf, Germany.

 It has regional offices in 130 countries and caters to almost 293,500 enterprise customers across 190 countries, a global presence like none other.
 It notched up annual revenue of 20.79 billion euros in 2015.